Subscribe to our mailing list

 Several parts of India lie on highly active fault zones.
 The entirety of the northeast is ranked 5 on a scale of 1 to 5.
 The most active are along the length of the Himalayas.
 Earth tremors are common in these regions and can cause landslides.
 Limited emergency response vehicles, equipment and medical facilities could increase the impact an earthquake has.
 The risk in West Bengal (including Kolkata and Darjeeling) is ranked as 4 out of 5.

-The northeast is fairly well connected to the rest of India with domestic flights via Kolkata and Guwahati in Assam.
-India’s extensive rail network reaches much of northeast India but only just into Arunachal Pradesh, Sikkim and Nagaland.
+The North East is fairly well connected to the rest of India with domestic flights via Kolkata and Guwahati in Assam.
+India’s extensive rail network reaches much of North East India but only just into Arunachal Pradesh, Sikkim and Nagaland.
 Manipur cannot be reached by rail.
 Precautions should be taken when travelling by taxi or when using public transport.

 The U.S. Federal Aviation Administration (FAA) has assessed the Government of India’s Civil Aviation Authority.
 It was assessed as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.

 India has the third largest rail network in the world, and train travel in India is generally safe.
 Nevertheless, accidents and on-board fires are sometimes caused by aging infrastructure, poorly maintained equipment, overcrowding and operator errors.
+IRCTC.co.in is the official website to book trains in India, however usability is poor and it is difficult to register as a foreigner on the site.
+Where’s My Train is a useful app for locating and checking the progress of your train.

 When travelling by train: